dustinpfister/blog_posts/_posts/phaser-line-intersects.md

 ## 3 - Basic example of Phaser.Line.intersectsRectangle

 For a basic example of the rectangle method as well that is in the Line Class I made a quick example involving a [graphics object](/2017/10/21/phaser-graphics/).
+The graphics object is a kind of object that will work fine with Phaser.Line.intersectsRectangle as it has x, y, right, and bottom properties.

 ```js
 var game = new Phaser.Game(320, 240, Phaser.AUTO, 'gamearea');